New Core 2.1 Pricing Plan FAQ

 *A single Helios Engine allows the use of a single Fallback Switcher*

-Please note that data going through your Self-Hosted Sputnik is still billed unless you have the Core 2.1 Pro plan.
-If you have Self-Hosted Sputnik connected to your Core 2.1 Pro plan, you will not pay for the data going through that server.
+Self-hosted Sputnik servers are only compatible with Core Enterprise plans.
+If you have a self-hosted Sputnik connected to your Core 2.1 Enterprise plan, you will not pay for the data going through that server.

 All new users that sign up to Core starting April 29, 2019 will be choosing a Core 2.1 plan.